13.1 Leaflet Maps with Google Sheets template

 by Ilya Ilyankou and Jack Dougherty, last updated April 10, 2017

-Question: If you have moved beyond simple drag-and-drop point map tools, such as the BatchGeo and Google My Maps tutorials in this book, and want to create point and/or polygon and/or polyline maps, where should you go?
+Question: If you have moved beyond simple drag-and-drop point map tool, such as Google My Maps tutorials in this book, and want to create point and/or polygon and/or polyline maps, where should you go?

 Answer: Copy and customize our open-source template for Leaflet Maps with Google Sheets.
 Control the map options display data that you upload to your Google Sheet and GitHub repository.
 No coding skills required, other than pasting one line of code to link your map with your sheet.
 Requires two free accounts: Google and GitHub.